iad-ABDUL-RAOUF/pfmag/README.md

 sudo apt-get install libgsl-dev
 ```

-If you want to plot the particles, I gave you my python script for that.
+If you want to plot the particles, I gave you my python3 script for that.
 It depends on a few module.
-However the code works just fine without it (it's a C project after all, not a python one).
+However the C code works just fine without it (it's a C project after all).
+To install them globally :

 ```shell
 pip3 install matplotlib natsort